-Skyfall Road is a James Bond location in Scotland
+Skyfall Road is a Scottish road for James Bond

 Situated on the west of the spectacular Scottish Highlands, Loch Etive is a beautiful lake surrounded by snow-capped mountains.
 The road to the lake was featured in the 2012 Bond’s Skyfall.